julen

 Frankie and Johnny

 This is my favorite song of all time.
-It's a murder ballad that is also a historical record of the attitudes and culture of all sorts of groups of people throughout the past century plus, with lyric variations to match.
+It's a murder ballad that is also a historical record of an actual crime AND of the attitudes and culture of all sorts of groups of people throughout the past century plus, with lyric variations to match.
 And it's fun to sing.
 I think I've heard over 60 different versions, and those are just the ones that have been put on tape and made easily accessible.
-I'm still looking for a physical copy of the one where Frankie shoots Johnny "just right of his thigh".
+I'm still looking for a copy of the one where Frankie shoots Johnny "just right of his thigh".

 Aretha Franklin